Mouse-Warming: Plot

 As the boy mouse sighs over both his failure and being deceived with the puppet, Claude writes another fake letter, this time sending it to the girl mouse's father.
 The letter itself delivers a warning apparently from the boy mouse that reads, "Look you!
 I saw that apartment first, so get out - because I'm moving in!!
 The mouse across the way - P.S. or else!!"
-The father mouse promptly grabs a revolver as if to say "we'll see about that!" while outside Claude puts out a sign that reads "Boarder Wanted" and gets the boy mouse's attention to it.
+The father mouse promptly grabs a revolver as if to say "we'll see about that!" while outside Claude puts out a sign that reads "Boarder Wanted" and draws the boy mouse's attention to it.
 Upon seeing it, the boy mouse packs his things and moves in.
 Claude positions himself so that he catches the fleeing boy mouse in his mouth, but his plan simultaneously succeeds when the boy mouse runs into his mouth and backfires when the father mouse shoots him in the face, allowing the boy mouse to escape.

 Determined not to let Claude get the better of him again, the boy mouse writes a fake letter of his own and sends it to him.
 The letter this time reads, "Dear Cat (Pal) I've decided to give up my evil ways and be nice to you.
 Yours in Friendship, The Dog - P.S.
 How's about coming over for a game of Canasta?"
 Claude falls for it and gets a huge beating from Hector (here named Butcher) when he tries to go over to his kennel for a card game.
 Meanwhile, the two young mice, having gotten Claude out of the way, raid the fridge and sip on some soda as the cartoon ends (with a heart-shaped iris out).

 Home media

 Mouse-Warming is available as a bonus short on Looney Tunes Mouse Chronicles: The Chuck Jones Collection DVD and Blu-ray set, uncut but unrestored.
+In November 2024, an uncut and restored version of Mouse-Warming was released on the Looney Tunes Collector's Choice: Volume 4 Blu-ray set.